csw220001/bingus/proposal.md

   3. (if time permits) Class options and basic class choices for decision tree

 - Week 2
-  1. Player ability to name protagonist
+  1. Code player ability to name protagonist
   2. Code Minimal Outcome; 3-4 sets of choices, at least 2 choices each

 - Week 3 (Final)